+'''

-''' DeploymentManager myConnectedManager = SessionHelper.getDeploymentManag er("adminhost", "7001", "weblogic", "weblogic")); '''
+DeploymentManager myConnectedManager =

+SessionHelper.getDeploymentManager("adminhost", "7001", "weblogic", "weblogic"));

+'''

-This method assumes a remote connection to an administration server (adminhost).
+This method assumes a remote connection to an Administration Server (adminhost).
 See the Javadocs for more information about SessionHelper.

-Create a Deployable Object
+3.3.2 Create a Deployable Object

 The following sections provide information on how to create a deployable object, which is the container your deployment tool uses to deploy applications.
-Once you have initialized a configuration session by "Obtain a Deployment Manager" on page 3-8, create a deployable object for your deployment tool in one of the following ways:
+Once you have initialized a configuration session by Section 3.3.1, "Obtain a Deployment Manager", create a deployable object for your deployment tool in one of the following ways:

-- "Using the WebLogicDeployableObject class" on page 3-12 - "Using SessionHelper to obtain a Deployable Object" on page 3-12
+- Section 3.3.2.1, "Using the WebLogicDeployableObject class" - Section 3.3.2.2, "Using SessionHelper to obtain a Deployable Object"

-Using the WebLogicDeployableObject class
+3.3.2.1 Using the WebLogicDeployableObject class